Cartagena Walled City: 21+ Insider Tips to Enjoy It [2023]

 • Salsa Donde Fidel: Iconic salsa bar in the old city.
 The music inside is way too loud.
 Buy a beer and sit at a table outside.
 It’s a good spot to watch locals.

-I prefer the nighttime is Getsemaní.
+I prefer the nighttime in Getsemaní.
 Still, I know many locals who love going out in the old city of Cartagena.

-Keep in mind 2 things; you must be well-dressed (no shorts or flip-flops) and be ready to spend a lot.
+Keep in mind two things: You must be well-dressed (no shorts or flip-flops) and be ready to spend a lot.

 • Crazy Salsa: They organize Salsa parties from Thursday to Saturday night.

-• La Movida: Vip hang out with 2 different atmospheres (crossover and electro).
+• La Movida: Vip hangs out with 2 different atmospheres (crossover and electro).

 • Eivissa: Trendy club on several floors and a rooftop.